-Our baseline standards are a set of governance requirements, which Bristol City Council asks all grant funded organisations to achieve or be working towards.
+Our baseline standards are a set of governance requirements, which Bristol City Council asks all grant funded organisations to achieve.
 These standards help the council to safeguard its investment and ensure that all funded organisations are well managed and provide good quality services.